Minimally Invasive Molecular Approaches For The Detection Of Barrett's Esophagus- High Grade Dysplasia And Esophageal Adenocarcinoma

 Exclusion Criteria:

-Subjects with or without known evidence of BE (on history or review of medical records).
+* Subjects with known evidence of BE (on history or review of medical records)

-• Patients with a current history of uninvestigated dysphagia (this does not apply to the brushings only portion of the study).
+* Patients with a current history of uninvestigated dysphagia (this does not apply to the brushings/biopsies only portion of the study for RST/ARZ sites only)

-• Patients on oral anticoagulation including Coumadin, and Warfarin, unless discontinued for five days prior to the sponge procedure.
+* Patients on oral anticoagulation including Coumadin, and warfarin, unless discontinued for thee to five days prior to the sponge procedure.
+(This does not apply to the brushing/biopsy only portion of the study for RST/ARZ sites only)

-• Patients on antiplatelet agents including Clopidogrel, unless discontinued for five days prior to the sponge procedure.
+* Patients on antiplatelet agents including clopidogrel, unless discontinued for three to five days prior to the sponge procedure.
+(This does not apply to the brushing/biopsy only portion of the study for RST/ARZ sites only)

-• Patients on oral thrombin inhibitors including Dabigatran and oral factor X an inhibitor such as rivaroxaban, apixaban, and edoxaban, unless discontinued for five days prior to the sponge procedure.
+* Patients on oral thrombin inhibitors including dabigatran and oral factor X an inhibitor such as rivaroxaban, apixaban, and edoxaban, unless discontinued for three to five days prior to the sponge procedure.
+(This does not apply to the brushing/biopsy only portion of the study for RST/ARZ sites only)

-• Patients with a history of known varices or cirrhosis.
+* Patients with a history of known esophageal or gastric varices or cirrhosis

 Note: Other protocol defined Inclusion/Exclusion Criteria may apply.